rasmus-kirk/halo-accumulation/report/report.md

 we check its correctness without re-executing the entire process?
 In order to do this, the verification of the final output of the computation must be much smaller than simply running the computation again.
-Valiant creates the concepts of IVC and argues that IVC can be used to achieve the above goal.
+Valiant creates the concept of IVC and argues that it can be used to achieve the above goal.

-Recently the concept of IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
-This allows a blockchain node to omit all previous transaction history in favour of only a single state, for example, containing all current account balances.
-This is commonly called a _succinct blockchain_, one such blockchain is Mina[@mina].
+Recently, IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
+It allows a blockchain node to omit all previous transaction history in favour of only a single state, for example, containing all current account balances.
+This is commonly called a _succinct blockchain_..

 In order to achieve IVC, you need a function $F(x) \in S \to S$ along with some initial state $s_0 \in S$.
-Then you can call $F(x)$ to generate a series of
-$s$'s, $\vec{s} \in S^{n+1}$:
+Then you can call $F(x)$ $n$ times to generate a series of $s$'s, $\vec{s} \in S^{n+1}$:

 \begin{figure}[!H]
 \centering